 I chatted with some of my closest mama friends about this and we all agreed that we didn't feel like we had anything figured out until around the 9 month mark.
 That's about the time where we felt more comfortable in our new life as a mama (or mama to two/three/four.)
 Our bodies finally started to feel like our own again.
 The unfortunate reality is that most mamas aren’t able to wait 9 months to go back to work.

 I was recently texting with a girlfriend—a first-time mom to the cutest 8 month old—and she was venting to me about how her workplace has been treating her differently since she returned from maternity leave.
 It seems like they are almost punishing her for having taken the time off.
 (And let’s remember she wasn’t on a 12 week tropical vacation!)

-I experienced a similar situation at my corporate job before I decided not to return after maternity leave.
+I experienced a similar situation at my corporate job before I decided not to return after maternity leave with my firstborn, Ryan.
 You can read more about that story here, but suffice to say, motherhood brings a whole new level of stress, logistical madness, and guilt.

 Dad Gets Judged, Too

 Even if you have a super supportive husband who is totally hands-on, their employer often expects the mother to be the one to drop everything and leave work if the baby has a fever, is throwing up and clearly unable to stay at daycare.